junit-pioneer/junit-pioneer/CONTRIBUTING.md

 ## Publishing

-JUnit Pioneer uses [Shipkit](http://shipkit.org/) and [GitHub Actions](https://github.com/features/actions/) to automate the release process, but unlike Shipkit's default we don't release on every commit to `master`.
+JUnit Pioneer uses [Shipkit](http://shipkit.org/) and [GitHub Actions](https://github.com/features/actions/) to automate the release process, but unlike Shipkit's default we don't release on every commit to `main`.
 Instead, releases must be triggered manually:

 1. make sure that the file [`version-properties`](version.properties) defines the correct version (see next section)
-2. trigger the [`Release` GitHub Action](https://github.com/junit-pioneer/junit-pioneer/actions?query=workflow%3ARelease) manually for the master branch.
+2. trigger the [`Release` GitHub Action](https://github.com/junit-pioneer/junit-pioneer/actions?query=workflow%3ARelease) manually for the `main` branch.

 GitHub Actions will then tell Shipkit to do its thing.